of the Finger Lakes, Rochester, and Ithaca, NY.

 When the cards have been dealt, turn up the top card and the suit of that card is trump for the hand.
 Players then bid and the scorekeeper records the bids.

-For bidding alternative 1, set the spreadsheet option to "Dealer."
+For bidding alternative 1, set the option to "Dealer."
 Then, starting with the player to the left of the dealer, each player must in turn declare the number of tricks they intend to take.
 The dealer is the last to bid and is responsible for making the total of all bids be not equal to the total number of cards in the hand.
 For example, in a deal of five cards with four players, if the bids are 2, 0, and 1 (for a total of three), the dealer may NOT bid 2.
-With this variation, the dealer leads for the first trick.
+With this variation, the dealer leads any card for the first trick.

 For bidding alternative 2, set the option to "Everyone" rather than "Dealer."
 Then on the count of three, all players simultaneously declare their bids.
 With this alternative, following the bidding, the player to the left of the dealer leads any card.